openstax/openstax-cms/README.md

 python3 manage.py test --settings=openstax.settings.test
 ```

+## Postman API Testing
+To test the API, use can request access to the OpenStax Postman account.
+The collection is available [here](https://www.postman.com/openstax/workspace/cms/overview).

 SQLite Support
 =======================
 SQLite is supported as an alternative to PostgreSQL.
 In order to switch to SQLite, change the `DATABASES` setting